lingzhq/FedMeZO/README.md

 ## Running Examples

 We provide several example scripts to conduct the experiments.
-The basic configurations can be adjusted according to the FederatedScope-LLM [guidance document](https://federatedscope.io/docs/llm/).
-Additionally, there is a unique configuration `train.train_strategy` in FedMeZO framework, that defines the training strategy.
+There is a unique configuration `train.train_strategy` in FedMeZO framework, that defines the training strategy.
 This includes four strategies: `'frozen'`, which uses a static learning rate; `'random'`, which sets the learning rate randomly each round; `'round-wise'`, which employs a dynamic strategy based on the difference in loss per round; `'five-round'`, which uses a dynamic strategy based on the average loss difference every five rounds; and `'model-diff'`, which applies a dynamic strategy based on the difference in parameter's update per round.
-For more detailed strategy settings, please refer to our [paper](https://arxiv.org/abs/2402.05926).
+For more detailed strategy settings, please refer to our paper.
 ```
 ...
 train: